yownas/compresssed/README.md

     AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAH!

-It will probably have problems with input that has comments (#) and newlines in them. *Shrug* Not my problem.
+It will probably fail if the input has weird characters in it.
+But, yeah, not my problem.